Rohith2006/Logo-Detection/README.md

 if __name__ == '__main__':
     main()

-## License

-[Specify your chosen license here]

-## Contributing

-We welcome contributions to improve this object detection pipeline.
-Please follow these steps to contribute:

-1. Fork the repository
-2. Create a new branch for your feature
-3. Commit your changes
-4. Push to the branch
-5. Create a new Pull Request

 ## Troubleshooting

 - If you encounter "ModuleNotFoundError", make sure you have installed all required packages.
 - Ensure that your YOLO model file (.pt) is in the correct location and format.
 - Check that the input video path is correct and the video file exists.

-## Contact

-For questions or support, please contact [Your Name] at [your.email@example.com].

 ## Acknowledgments